 If you use WordPress then you can use all kinds of plugins to help modify your Open Graph info (or OG as it’s often referred to).
 Personally, I use the YOAST SEO plugin and that contains a dedicated section to Open Graph that even allows you to specify a default image should no other one exist.
 The OG protocol has certain fallbacks in place as well so for example if you do not specify a way in which to determine which image should be used on Facebook when the link to a blog post is shared, it will simply fall back to using the first image it finds on the page.
 In most cases, this works just fine unless you have a banner ad at the top of your page.

 It also affects the way the links are displayed on your business page.
 For example now a link post will look like this, with a much bigger image:

 Essentially all that you really need to do is abide by Facebook’s new recommendation for image size which is 1200×627 pixels and a minimum of 560×292 pixels.

-For photographers it’s a bit of an annoyance that Facebook have chosen a non-standard aspect ratio for the image and in reality I’m just going to make sure the image is 1200px wide and ignore the height.
+For photographers, it’s a bit of an annoyance that Facebook has chosen a non-standard aspect ratio for the image and in reality, I’m just going to make sure the image is 1200px wide and ignore the height.
 Facebook will no doubt chop the top or bottom off my image when they display it but at least it won’t be distorted in any way.

 Here’s the important part though, if you DO NOT have an image at least 560 pixels in width then Facebook will NOT use the new method to display larger images.
 At the moment they are just using the old and much less interesting method.